HarryTombs/Deffered-Shading-/README.md

 The one suggested in the sample projects.
 This is me not trying to reinvent the wheel here.
 I get lighting systems and i know how they work already ,well enough to know (vaugely) how to approach this project, so doing a path tracer or something along those lines would interested me greatly. **I THINK IT WILL STILL BE VERY HARD** but i think its a more possible goal to achieve.

-The majority of papers i've found and talks i've listened to are from nvidia with pretty useful complete github pages of their RTXGI (global illumination) and RTXDI (dynamic illumination) SDKs.
+A lot of papers i've found and talks i've listened to are from nvidia with pretty useful complete github pages of their RTXGI (global illumination) and RTXDI (dynamic illumination) SDKs.
 Which i will obviously be a great help for me to look at more direct uses of C++ implementation

-The main issue i've found for me as an individual is whether i can acheive this in real time rendering because im not an Nvida engineer
+So there's no real way for me to come up with a revolutionary idea, but i guess thats not the point

+I've learned im doing rasterisation first to figure things out because its the most common implementation of realtime GI It involves baking lighting from a given scene file, A similar ray tracing technique but baking it for using later

+we can combine rasterisation with a quicker form or ray tracing to get a pretty nice looking real time GI solution

-So as a backup for a technique that i know is real time but unfortunatly a vastly different approach is using light field probes light field probes work by having light "sensors" place across the scene which bake the lighting information and apply it to nearby objects based on proximity
+i also looked into light field probes which is similar but not the same thing light field probes work by having light "sensors" place across the scene which bake the lighting information and apply it to nearby objects based on proximity
 They are exceptionally fast to run but don't provide the most accurate lighting setup, as poor placement can lead to light or shadows leaking into incorrect places

-it depends whether or not real time rendering is a priority or im happy enough with an *almost* real time render (if i've done a bunch of work on a ray tracer im not gonna bin it because its not real time)

 ## How do ray tracing algorithms work?